emeb/up5k_basic/README.md

 ## Running BASIC

-You will need to connect a 115200bps serial terminal port to the TX/RX pins of the FPGA (depends on your .pcf definitions - pins 3/4 in my build for the upduino).
+You will need to connect a PS/2 keyboard to the ps2_clk/dat pins, or a 115200bps serial terminal port to the TX/RX pins of the FPGA - the data input routines can take characters from either or both.

 Load the bitstream an you'll see the boot prompt:

     C/W/M?